UGC Marketing Examples for 2025 (+ Takeaways)

 Approximately 85% of consumers believe that user-generated content is more impactful than brand-produced photos or videos.
 Furthermore, 92% place greater trust in reviews and testimonials compared to traditional advertising.
 By leveraging the creativity and experiences of their customers, brands can cultivate trust, foster community, and drive organic growth.

 Starbucks has a long history of engaging its customers through creative and interactive seasonal campaigns.
-In 2024, they took their efforts up a notch with the #RedCupContest, an innovative campaign that combined user creativity with cutting-edge technology.
+They took their efforts up a notch with the #RedCupContest, an innovative campaign that combined user creativity with cutting-edge technology.

 Starbucks introduced a special augmented reality (AR) filter within their app, allowing customers to design their own holiday-themed red cups.
 This interactive feature encouraged users to unleash their creativity, decorating virtual cups with festive patterns, colors, and designs.